jmadala/workshop-cultivating-coders/README.md

 ## Prerequisites:
 * **Github:** This workshop requires an account on a git-based source code repository such as GitHub or BitBucket.
 To open a free account on GitHub go to this url: http://www.github.com.
 * **DockerHub:** It is helpful to have an account on DockerHub.
 You can open a free account on DockerHub at this url: http://www.dockerhub.com.
 * **Command Line Tools:** In order use your Command Line Interface (CLI), you must install the Openshift Origin Client Tools in your path.
 The binaries for Linux, Windows and OS X can be found here: https://github.com/openshift/origin/releases/tag/v1.2.0.
-Please see **Advanced Concepts** in this guide for more detailed information.
+* Please see **Advanced Concepts** in this guide for more detailed information.

 ## Your First Application

 We will start working with Digital Garage through the web-based console, allowing us to perform tasks via a browser.
 About **80%** of Digital Garage's features are available via both the Web-Console and the CLI.
 More advanced features are only available through the CLI.

 **Working with the Web Console**

-Open a browser window (preferablt in Google Chrome) and go to the following URL: https://thedigitalgarage.io:8443
+Open a browser window (preferably in Google Chrome) and go to the following URL: https://thedigitalgarage.io:8443

 `For now, DigitalGarage.io is using a self-signed SSL certificate.
 If we are logging on through the web console, we will need to accept the security warning.
 If we are logging in through the CLI, we need to bypass the certificate check.
 Please do not worry.
 Your connection will be secure.
 We just have not yet deployed a certificate from a recognized signing authority.`